managing pharmaceutical rebates

 What are the key differences between prescription drugs and generic drugs?

-Prescription drugs are brand-name medications protected by patents and are typically more expensive due to their research and development costs.
-Generic drugs are equivalent to their brand-name counterparts but are less expensive, as they do not have the same development costs and are produced after the original drug's patent expires.
+Prescription drugs are brand-name medicines.
+They cost more because patents protect them, and developing them requires expensive research.
+Generic drugs are cheaper versions of brand-name drugs.
+They cost less because they don't have the same development expenses and are made after the original drug's patent ends.

 How do pharmacy benefit managers (PBMs) affect the cost of prescription drugs?

 Pharmacy Benefit Managers (PBMs) negotiate with drug manufacturers to obtain rebates and discounts on prescription drugs, influencing consumers' final cost of these medications.
-They play a crucial role in the drug pricing system and can significantly impact the affordability of medications.
+They play a crucial role in the drug pricing system and can significantly impact medication affordability.

 What role do drug manufacturers play in the rebate process?